Use Emoji on Samsung Galaxy S3 Access Emoji on Samsung Galaxy S3 (Marshmallow) vs (Lollipop)

 Once you have the Emoji keyboard enabled on your Samsung Galaxy, you'll have these three main features:

 - 2Swipe left to right, and switch from numbers to the alphabet keyboard.

-Edit How To Enable Your Emoji Keyboard:
+How to Enable Your Emoji Keyboard:

-Edit How To Use Your Samsung Emoji Keyboard
+How to Use Your Samsung Emoji Keyboard